Fatherhood is a tricky proposition. We all want to be great dads, but chances are, our fathers never sat down with us and taught us how to be one.

 - Spend some time one-on-one with your child.

 - Get moving.
 Have a fitness plan in place and get your kids to join in.
+Teach kids to play competitive sports such as Ping Pong or Basketball.

 - Take more walks, and leave the car at home.